pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 ### An aside about newer JS syntax

 You may have seen other JavaScript applications use `import` and `export`.
-This unit will use CommonJS (`require` and `module.exports`) for back-end applications and ESM modules `import` and `export` for the front-end applications, as you will likely see both on the job or when you look at coding examples.
+This unit will use CommonJS (`require` and `module.exports`) for back-end applications and ESM modules `import` and `export` for the front-end applications.
+Express 4.x and several other packages you'll be using in this unit are still set up as CommonJS modules (Summer 2023).
+It would take extra configuration to get them up and running.
+For ease of learning, you will stick with CommonJS.
+Additionally, you will likely see both CommonJS and ESM modules on the job or when you look at coding examples.
+Therefore having experience with both will probably be beneficial.